-Impacts to critical habitat as a result of the proposed action include flow reduction and increased temperature during summer low flow conditions in the West Fork Wallowa River as a result of the proposed tailrace reroute.
-These impacts will occur between the existing tailrace and East Fork Wallowa River confluence.
-In addition, proposed construction of the flume and tailrace reroute, and annual forebay flushing will cause short-term, localized increases in background turbidity and sedimentation.
+Impacts to critical habitat as a result of the proposed action include flow reduction in the West Fork Wallowa River with potential minor increases in temperature during summer low flow conditions as a result of higher minimum flows in the East Fork Wallowa River.
+Temperature impacts, if measurable, will occur between the realigned tailrace and East Fork Wallowa River confluence.
+In addition, proposed construction of the velocity barrier and annual forebay flushing will cause short-term, localized increases in background turbidity and sedimentation.
 As described in this BA, the proposed SMP and increased flows in the East Fork Wallowa River will minimize project impacts on bull trout critical habitat.
 In total, the proposed action may affect, and is likely to adversely affect designated Critical Habitat for bull trout.
 Determinations of effect to specific bull trout Critical Habitat PCEs resulting from the proposed action are summarized below (Table 7-1).

-Table 7-1.
-Determination of effects to built out Critical Habitat FCES.
 PRIMARY CONSTITUENT ELEMENTS 1 DETERMINATION OF EFFECT 1) Springs, seeps and groundwater sources May Affect, Not Likely to Adversely Affect 2) Migratory habitats Likely to Adversely Affect 3) Abundant food base Likely to Adversely Affect 4) Complex aquatic environments May Affect, Not Likely to Adversely Affect 5) Water temperature May Affect, Not Likely to Adversely Affect 6) Substrates Likely to Adversely Affect 7) Natural hydrograph May Affect, Not Likely to Adversely Affect 8) Permanent water quality and quantity Likely to Adversely Affect 9) Non-native predatory species presence May Affect, Not Likely to Adversely Affect